+China, with its booming economy and thriving business opportunities, has attracted countless entrepreneurs and investors from around the world.
+However, when it comes to repatriating your hard-earned money, it’s important to understand the ins and outs of the process.
 There’s definitely a lot of talk on WeChat about this topic and a lot of sketchy under-the-table “services” for sending money out of China which you’ll want to avoid.
-Today we’ll go over the legal ways individuals and businesses can repatriate money from China back home, what the requirements are, and what fees you can expect.
+In this article, we will go over the legal ways individuals and businesses can repatriate money from China back home, what the requirements are, and what fees you can expect.

-If you are working for a company in China and have a valid work permit + visa and have been paying your individual income taxes(IIT), then I have good news for you, because the process of repatriating your hard-earned income is an easy one.
+If you’re a foreigner living or doing business in China, you may have accumulated personal funds and are now considering repatriating them to your home country.
+Understanding the process and navigating the necessary steps is crucial to ensure a smooth and efficient transfer of your funds.
+So you are working for a company in China and have a valid work permit + visa and have been paying your individual income taxes(IIT), then I have good news for you because the process of repatriating your hard-earned income is an easy one.

 If you are repatriating a large sum of money earned working in China you can go to your bank with the following documents: